mxbleahy/Riyadh-JSD-1/curriculum/07-intro-jquery/readme.md

 ## Conclusion

-Ask students what was learned.
-Make sure the objectives have been met.

 * Uderstand how HTML parses and creates the object model, the DOM.
 * Use selectors and methods to access and update HTML using the DOM.
 * Register and trigger event handlers for jQuery events.

 #### Homework

-The following homework assignment should be introduced before the end of class--make sure that students understand the goals of the exercise and have an opportunity to ask questions.
-The assignment should be due by the next class period--students should submit links to their completed assignments on GitHub to the instructional team using Slack.

 **99 Bottles of Beer**
-- Remember the [99 Bottles of Beer assignment](../03-conditionals-and-loops#conclusion)?
+- Remember the [99 Bottles of Water assignment](../03-conditionals-and-loops#conclusion)?
 For this assignment, you'll be creating a website that programatically displays the lyrics to that song.
 - You'll need to create both an `.html` file and a `.js` file
 - In your HTML file, you'll want to have an unordered list (`<ul>`) that contains all of your lyrics
 - Each line of the song should appear inside of a list item (`<li>`) within that unordered list